 - you want to be able to access you development environment offline

 - you want more control over your environment

 - you are a serious programming student and what to use an industry standard way of having development environments

 Files used in class

-Full PHP Script used in presentation: users.txt, open then save as users.php
+Full PHP Script used in presentation (intro.php): https://github.com/sketchings/oop-basics

-If you’ve taken the class, please fill out the evaluation so I can continue to improve this and other lessons.
+If you HAVE taken the class, please fill out the evaluation so I can continue to improve this and other lessons.